sei-protocol/sei-chain/x/tokenfactory/README.md

 ## Appendix: Expectations from the Chain

-As mentioned aboveThe chain's bech32 prefix for addresses can be at most 16 characters long.
+As mentioned above, the chain's bech32 prefix for addresses can be at most 16 characters long.

 This comes from denoms having a 128 byte maximum length, enforced from the SDK, and us setting longest_subdenom to be 44 bytes.